YiannosEconomou/Yiannos-E.net/_posts/2022-08-22-TheVeniceBiennale.md

-WAS THIS THE MOST IRRELEVANT BIENNALE EVER?</p>
+WAS THIS THE MOST IRRELEVANT BIENNALE EVER?

 <p>
 Actually, it was quite good.
 But it was conceived before Covid and was presented after the pandemic, the war in Ukraine, the intensification of the climatic crisis, the new economy of the shortages, the queues, and the end of plenty.
 Naturally, some of the exhibits seemed out of phase.